beep1000101/pjatk_bgd/README.md

    DB_PORT=<your_database_port>
    ```

+4. Configure your local PostgreSQL database:
+   Ensure your local PostgreSQL instance is running and configured to accept connections with the username and password specified in the `.env` file.
+You may need to update your `pg_hba.conf` file to allow password authentication.

-4. Build and start the Docker containers:
+5. Build and start the Docker containers:
    ```bash
    docker-compose up --build
    ```